 Here's what our City Council shared at their September 20 hearing:

 Why the Monastery's Work Matters

 Mater Dolorosa Passionist Retreat Center is owned by The Passionists of Holy Cross Province.
 Religious retreats have been held on the site since 1926, and various ecumenical groups and recovery programs also come to Mater Dolorosa.
 The Mater Dolorosa staff also operates a Food Ministry, preparing, packaging and delivering over 1,000 meals to people in Sierra Madre and nearby communities who previously received meals from programs that have been suspended because of COVID-19.

-The proposed sale of the vacant southern portion of the parcel (where The Meadows is proposed to be located) will be used for the Provinces’ ministry programs across America and internationally, and for the care of its senior priests and brothers, who now have an average age of 77.
+Funds generated by the vacant southern portion of the parcel (where The Meadows is proposed to be located) will be used for the Provinces’ many ministry programs across America and internationally, and for the care of its senior priests and brothers, who now have an average age of 77.

-Thoughtfully Planned and Carefully Designed
+Thoughtfully Planned & Carefully Designed

-As a result, the Retreat Center has determined that The Meadows would be the best fit for the mission of the Retreat Center and will reduce impacts on our neighbors as much as possible.
+Given the benefits The Meadows offers, The Retreat Center has determined that The Meadows would be the best fit for the mission of the Retreat Center, while reducing impacts on neighbors as much as possible.